firmata/ConfigurableFirmata/readme.md

 Another way to use ConfigurableFirmata is by adding or removing various include statements in the [ConfigurableFirmata.ino](https://github.com/firmata/ConfigurableFirmata/blob/master/examples/ConfigurableFirmata/ConfigurableFirmata.ino) example file.

+## Supported boards

+ConfigurableFirmata is supported on a large variety of boards, both on 8-Bit microcontrollers such as the AVR-Based Arduinos as well as on 32-Bit microcontrollers such as the ESP32, Arduino Due or Raspberry Pi Pico.

+For details on particular boards see [this page](BoardSupport.md).

 ## Firmata Wrapper Libraries

 You can use the ConfigurableFirmata architecture to wrap 3rd party libraries to include